bigcommerce/dev-docs/docs/api-docs/partner/create-a-sandbox.md

     * **Partner Use Sandbox**: Create a sandbox for your own internal use.
 3. If you select **Deal Registration w/ Store**, fill in all the fields on the **Create a Store/Register a Deal** page.
     * In the **Create a Store** field, select **Partner Sandbox**.
+    * In the **Store Region** field, select a global region.
+NOTE: You cannot update the store region after partner sandbox creation.
     * Click **Submit**.
  4. If you select **Partner Use Sandbox**, fill in the **Sandbox Name** field, and then click **Submit**.